curriculumio/arduino/keyboard-instrument.md

 	}
 }
 ```
 A keyboard that only plays 5 half-steps is rather dull.
-Instead create a function `getStep()` that takes an argument `int key` and returns a scale position in half-steps from the start tone.
+Instead, create a function `getStep()` that takes an argument `int key` and returns a scale position in half-steps from the start tone.
 Use switch-case to implement this.
-The implementation listed below uses the pentatonic minor scale, but any scale can be implemented.
+The implementation listed below uses the pentatonic minor scale, but any scale (major, minor, diminished, Dorian, whatever you want!) can be implemented.
 ```c
 int getStep(int key) {
 	int pos;